TodePond/DreamBerd/README.md

 Contributions are welcomed to DreamBerd!

 The most helpful way you can help is by donating to the [Stonewall charity](https://www.stonewall.org.uk/).
-This will help to prevent the DreamBerd creator from losing their human rights.
+This will help to prevent the DreamBerd creator from losing their human rights, allowing maintenance of the project to continue.

 **Note:** The contributing guide also helps to shake off unwanted fans of the project.